SalK91/reinforcement_learning/docs/index.md

 - Stanford CS234: Reinforcement Learning (Spring 2024)
 - Stanford CS224R: Deep Reinforcement Learning (Spring 2025)

-The goal is not to reproduce these courses, but to synthesize their core ideas into a coherent, optimization- and mathematics-first perspective suitable for practitioners and researchers.
+The goal is not to reproduce these courses, but to synthesize their core ideas into a coherent, optimization and mathematics first perspective suitable for practitioners and researchers.